The remarkable longevity of a 16th century song and tune

 • variations on the tune for cittern in John Playford’s publication, New Lessons for the Citharen, London, 1652;

-• Green sleeves … by mr beck for baroque lute (a different lute to that in the renaissance) in the Balcarres lute book of Fife, Scotland, c.
+• Green sleeves … by mr beck for baroque lute (tuned differently to renaissance lute) in the Balcarres lute book of Fife, Scotland, c.
 1690–1700; which is almost a direct intabulation of the divisions by …

 • John Playford for violin in his The Division Violin, London, 1684;